ilpincy/argos3/src/plugins/robots/drone/README.md

-# ARGoS Plugin for the IRIDIA drone
+# ARGoS Plug-in for the IRIDIA drone

 The IRIDIA drone is supported in the [ARGoS simulator](https://argos-sim.info/).
 The plugin in the [ARGoS repository](https://github.com/ilpincy/argos3/tree/master/src/plugins/robots/drone) defines the control interface and provides an implementation of the drone in simulation.
 This implementation provides a visualization for the `qt-opengl` plugin and a model for the `pointmass3d` physics engine plugin.